Van Buren, Arkansas: 2019 flood

+In late May to early June 2019, the Arkansas River flooded near Van Buren, cresting at nearly 41 ft, which is 21 ft above the flood stage.
+Significant rainfall in the South-central United States forced U.S. Army Corps of Engineers workers to release large amounts of water to ease flooding upstream.
+The river approached 41 ft at the Van Buren gauge over the course of several days, and the flooding damaged 25 homes in the Crawford County area.
+While one Crawford County levee sustained damage, no levee breaches occurred in Van Buren.

 1996 tornado

 On April 21, 1996, at 11:12 p.m., an F3 tornado hit the Fort Smith/Van Buren area causing extensive damage.
 The tornado, which spawned in Oklahoma and crossed into west Fort Smith near the confluence of the Arkansas and Poteau rivers, killed two, injured 89 and caused $300 million in damage.
 The fatalities were small children from Fort Smith.
 At its worst, the tornado was one half mile across.
 After leaving the downtown area of Fort Smith, it traveled northeast through industrial and residential sections of north Fort Smith, then crossed the Arkansas River again into the Mount Vista area on the west side of Van Buren and damaged a highly residential area where no fatalities occurred, although this area was very populated at the time.
 The total distance it traveled on the ground was 7 mi.
 In total, there were around 1,800 homes damaged, the majority of which were in Van Buren.